arnholm/cross-pi/README.md

 See the codeblocks subfolder for the scripts mentioned here.

 **cross-pi-codeblocks.sh** - Installs Code::Blocks IDE and configures it to use with the cross compiler toolchain.
 You will be asked  whether to install Code::Blocks from Ubuntu repository (fast, but old version) or build from source (slower, but up to date).

 ## Step 5: Compile and run samples

 See the samples subfolder for the scripts mentioned here.
 This step requires steps 1-4 to be completed first.
+Please do **NOT** open the samples worspace file directly in the cross-pi/samples area, but instead run **cross-pi-samples.sh** which will make a copy as described below.

 **cross-pi-samples.sh** - Copies the sample application source code to the build area.
 To build the sample applications, open the Code::Blocks workspace file and build